• Home /

 Scalability Constraints

 Scaling in-house is slow.
 Really slow.
-Outsourced operations pull from a massive agent pool — one of the major benefits of outsourcing customer service.
+Outsourced operations pull from a massive agent pool.
+It's one of the major benefits of outsourcing customer service.
 When ticket volume jumps, you need to hire, train, and equip new staff.
 That takes weeks or months.

 Bottom line?
 Handling seasonal spikes is way harder with an in-house setup.